dxw/playbook/guides/running-a-discovery-kick-off-workshop.md

 1. **What outcomes will users get?**

    What do we know about their intentions?
 What’s working that we might we build on?
 What problems might we solve?
+What unintended consequences might we create?

 1. **What outcomes are we looking for?**

    What is the client organisation trying to achieve?
 What problems are they trying to solve?
 What are the other organisations and stakeholders looking to get?
+What external costs and impacts should we consider?

 1. **What do we need to learn or prove?**